50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “Her emotions were like a tornado’s fury, powerful and consuming.”
+1. “Her emotions were a tornado’s fury, powerful and consuming.”

-2. “His efforts in the competition were like a tornado’s fury, relentless and unstoppable.”
+2. “His efforts in the competition were a tornado’s fury, relentless and unstoppable.”

 26. A Sledgehammer